Rivera homers twice, Mets complete sweep of Giants

 The out ended the inning, stranding Joe Panik at third base.

+"I didn't send him," Giants manager Bruce Bochy said before coming to Pence's defense.
+"We can't keep laying back.
+We've got to force the issue a little bit."

-Five New York relievers picked up Montero with 3 1/3 innings of four-hit ball.
+Five New York relievers picked up Montero with 3 1/3 innings of one-run, four-hit ball.

-Bruce and Rivera finished with three RBIs apiece for the Mets, who have hit 27 home runs in their last 14 games.
+Bruce and Rivera finished with three RBIs apiece for the Mets, who have hit 27 home runs in their past 14 games.

 The Mets stranded 15 baserunners, the Giants eight.